 Publish Date: April 5, 2022

-Run continuous Ping with PowerShell
+Run a continuous Ping with PowerShell

 Ever since PowerShell is launched, people always tend to look for PowerShell alternatives of regular commands that we use in traditional command prompt (cmd.exe).
 For the record, every command-line tool that you used in command prompt also works in Windows PowerShell by default.
 But if you’re already on this page, I am guessing you might be interested in a hard-core alternative of traditional “Ping” command.
 Well, PowerShell offers a Test-Connection cmdlet to help you with the same thing plus much more.